-Published by New American Library/Penguin Books 1911, 1993:
+Published currently by CreateSpace 1911, 2011:

 "All that is not One must ever suffer with the wound of Absence, and whoever in Love's city enters, finds but room for One and, but in Oneness, Union."
 Jami |

 "Whatever share of this world Thou dost bestow on me, bestow it on Thine enemies, and whatever share of the next world Thou dost give me, give it to Thy friends.
 Thou art enough for me."
 Rabi'a